Did Giuliani try to cut a deal between U.S. and Turkey for Iranian man?

 Kim asked for a Curcio, or conflict-of-interest, inquiry because the law firms of Giuliani and Mukasey represent some of the banks allegedly used in the money laundering, and because Giuliani's firm also represents the government of Turkey.

-Brafman and Mukasey both declined to comment.
+Mukasey declined to comment.
 Giuliani did not immediately respond to a request for comment.